r0nlt/Space-Radiation-Tolerant/CONTRIBUTING.md

 - Respect the original work and intellectual contribution of the framework
 - Be considerate of other contributors
 - Provide constructive feedback
-- Focus on improving the framework while respecting the GPL v3 license terms
+- Respect the AGPL v3 license terms

 ## Pull Request Process

-1. Make sure all new files include the GPL v3 copyright header
+1. Make sure all new files include the AGPL v3 copyright header
 2. Update the README.md if your changes add new features or modify existing ones
 3. Add appropriate tests for your changes
 4. Update documentation as necessary